Work In Public Health

 Project Summary

 There are many public health projects in Costa Rica, which need volunteers.
-These projects vary from fighting Dengue fever to working in a retirement home.
+These projects vary from working with the private ambulance clinic or working in a retirement home.
 Please specify your project choice on your application.

 Private Ambulance Service